allyberkowitz/Thesis/README.md

 # Thesis
 2 parts:
-1. Database: Firebase-Thesis is the Cloud Functions code
+1. Database:
-- the first commit (9/29) is the mostly-functional Cloud Functions using the emulator issues include: timed out after 60 seconds but pulled ~ a dozen bills
+- Firebase-Thesis: is the Google Firebase original version, using Cloud Functions (with an emulator) and a local script (9/29 switched over)
-- we have now decided (9/29) we need to switch to the Blaze plan because with the emulator we can only pull our data into the emulator suite
+- MongoDB-Thesis: the functional code using MongoDB which successfully pulls data into the database

 2. Website: